fundacionjala/enforce-gradle-plugin/_docs/update.md

 #### **Without parameters**

-User can update all files that are listed on file tracker like file changed, deleted or new one.
+User can update all files that are listed on file tracker like file changed, deleted or new file.
 If you want to run this task, you should write the next command:

 	$ gradle update

-> **Note:** This command executed deploys files listed by file tracker to your organization.
+> **Note:** This command , when executed, deploys files that were listed by file tracker in your organization.

 #### **Using folders parameter**

-User can update files that are within the folder user wants and listed on file tracker like file changed, deleted or new one.
+A user can update files that are within the folder user wants and are listed on file tracker as changed, deleted or new files.

 	$ gradle update -Pfolders=classes
 	$ gradle update -Pfolders=classes,objects,triggers